 It’s beautiful… It reminds me of home in Africa.
 It is a way to celebrate my culture… Just the drumming and the music, it reminds me of home. – Pearl Forbes, Liberian native

 Hayti Legacy Kwanzaa kicks off the week-long Kwanzaa festivities in the Triangle.
 Kwanzaa is a 7-day celebration of family, community, and culture observed from December 26 through January 1.
 Co-sponsors – Shabutaso Inc. and Hayti Heritage Center – bring the community together under Kwanzaa’s first day and principle – Umoja – Ki-Swahili for Unity.
-The day-long event opens with a film showing of Kwanzaa documentary film, The Black Candle and closes with Winston Salem singing sensation, The Healing Force.
-Parenting, chess, music and dance workshops abound throughout the day for children and elders alike.
+The day-long celebration features a documentary film showing, interactive activities for families, and evening performances.
 See Kwanzaa Across the Triangle page for more information and a listing of Kwanzaa events throughout the Triangle.

 WHO: Children, Adults, Seniors

 WHEN: Tuesday December 26th, 2017 1pm – 9:00pm

 WHERE: Hayti Heritage Center 804 Old Fayetteville St. Durham, NC 27701

 HOW MUCH: Suggested donation of $1 for children and seniors, $3 for adults; No one will be turned away

 This adinkra symbol represents service and leadership and is taken from the expression, “Nea ope se obedi hene daakye no, firi ase sue som ansa” meaning “He who wants to be king in the future must first learn to serve.”

 2pm African Marketplace opens- clothing, crafts, food, books, and MORE